Defence standard packaging

 Following the conclusion of the test procedure, the generation of a comprehensive report encompasses the following details:

-• Package design reference number.
+- Package design reference number.

-• Packaging level.
+- Packaging level.

-• Gross package mass.
+- Gross package mass.

-• External package dimensions.
+- External package dimensions.

-• Visual depiction and documentation of any damage or deviations from the specification.
+- Visual depiction and documentation of any damage or deviations from the specification.

-• Identification of any malfunction in fittings and hardware.
+- Identification of any malfunction in fittings and hardware.

-• Evaluation of damage or spillage of the package contents.
+- Evaluation of damage or spillage of the package contents.

-Part 4: Service Packing Instruction Sheet (SPIS)
+Part 4: Service Packaging Instruction Sheet (SPIS)

-Cleaning, preserving and packaging Military materials.
+Cleaning, preserving, and packaging military materials

 Furthermore, the DEFORM 129A serves the dual purpose of soliciting authorisation to receive a copy of the SPIS, update an existing SPIS, transition to an SFS, or create a new SPIS design.